Tell it to the Marines: History

 The phrase is the title of a British sitcom, Tell It to the Marines, which aired on ITV from 1959 to 1960.
 In a 1972 episode of Doctor Who (Day of the Daleks), the phrase was used as a duress code by the Doctor when speaking to the Brigadier (who would be familiar with it).
 "Tell it to the Marines" was the title of a 1975 episode of the American TV program Happy Days.
 In the 2000 Woody Allen comedy Small Time Crooks, the phrase is used when Ray (Allen) surprises his wife Frenchy (Tracey Ullman) with Belgian chocolates: "Tell it to the marines!
 You're up to something.
 Did you get caught hitting on a waitress?"
 In the Will & Grace episode "My Uncle the Car", character Karen Walker tells Beverley Leslie "tell it to the Marines, if ya already haven’t!" after he proclaims he would have made his shot while playing pool had she not intervened.

-"Tell it to the Marine" was used as a advertising slogan by Marine Midland Bank in the 1970s.
+"Tell it to the Marine" was used as an advertising slogan by Marine Midland Bank in the 1970s.